This Changed How We Live at 8,150 Feet

 It worked… until it didn’t.

 The more we carried, the more unstable the machine became.
-Top heavy.
+Top-heavy.
 Hard to control.
 Dangerous on side hills and long runs.
-Every trip felt like a tradeoff between getting the job done and getting home safely.
+Every trip became a calculated risk—get the job done, or get home safely.

 So we adapted.

 We dragged gear behind us.
 Tried different setups.
 Even pulled a plastic canoe through the snow just to increase capacity.
-But without runners, it constantly slid, caught edges, and slammed into the sled.
+But without runners, it constantly slid sideways, caught edges, and slammed into the sled.

 A Step Forward That Still Fell Short